javanile/lcov-sh-action/README.md

 A GitHub Action to push code coverage report to <https://ci.lcov.sh>.

-This action is useful to share with our team all code coverage results after every review.
+This action is useful to share with your team every code coverage results after for better review.

 Usage: